emacsmirror/minesweeper/README.md

     1. Follow the instructions under "installing" on MELPA's [getting started](http://melpa.milkbox.net/#/getting-started) page.
     2. Restart Emacs, to make it reload your init file.
     3. Run `M-x package-list-packages`.
     4. Find this package in the package list, and move point (the cursor) there.
-It should one of the first few in the list.
     5. Press `i` to mark the package for installation.
     6. Press `x` to execute the commands and install the marked package.